 “Enabling understanding means being able to communicate effectively”

 Enabling understanding means being able to communicate effectively.
-People need to be able to understand what EA is, what its primary benefits are, and why businesses will likely suffer should the right EA structure not be put in place.
-To communicate effectively, you need to understand the primary prejudices people have towards EA, and have responses to hand that will change their opinion.
+People need to understand what EA is, its primary benefits, and why businesses will likely suffer should the right EA structure not be put in place.
+To communicate effectively, you need to understand people's primary prejudices towards EA, and have responses to hand that will change their opinion.

-Below we’ve listed the three main misconceptions people have with regard to EA, and how you can alter their thinking.
+Below we’ve listed the three main misconceptions people have about Enterprise Architecture, and what you can do to turn their thoughts around.

 |EA originial sin||Explanation||What to do?|